Brian-Pho/Textbook-Notes/_posts/books/2019-04-29-where-good-ideas-come-from.md

 - The 10/10 Rule: ten years to develop, ten years to find mass market.
 - To understand where good ideas come from, we first have to understand the context that gave rise to them.
 - There are shared patterns that recur again and again to create these innovative ideas.
-- Each patter is its own chapter.
+- Each pattern is its own chapter.
 - We lack a unified theory that describes innovation systems.
-- We are often better served by connecting idea rather than protecting them.
+- We are often better served by connecting ideas rather than protecting them.
 - Good ideas want to complete each other as much as they want to compete.

 ## Chapter 1: THE ADJACENT POSSIBLE

 - Good ideas are constrained by the parts and skills that surround them.
 - Good ideas don't come cleanly from a factory, they're cobbled together from spare parts in a garage.
-- Evolution does the same thing too when innovating.
+- Evolution does the same thing when innovating.
 - E.g. The kludge of the brain.
 - The adjacent possible: the area of possible innovations given the current area.
 - E.g. Going from electricity to the telegram, not the Internet.